 The reason why solar energy is compatible with absorption cycles is because absorption air conditioning requires mostly thermal energy at temperatures that solar collectors can easily provide.
 Low and medium- temperature collectors have proved to be a good option for absorption air conditioning.
 However, solar cooling analysis has not really been focused for large scale applications.

 The main difference between a conventional gas-fired absorption chiller and one using solar energy is the larger heat transfer area needed to make the cycle work using the lower driving temperature available in solar applications.
-Single, double or triple absorption chillers are used in different solar-thermal-cooling system designs; the more cycles, the more efficient they are but they need higher temperature.
-Moreover, absorption chillers differ from vapor compression air conditioning only in the method of compressing the refrigerant [26].
+Single, double or triple absorption chillers are used in different solar-thermal-cooling system designs; the multi-effect chillers are more efficient but need higher temperatures.
+Absorption chillers differ from vapor compression air conditioning only in the method of compressing the refrigerant [26].

-According to Goswami (2008) the performance of an absorption cycle depends on the two materials used for the refrigerant-absorbent pair.
+According to Goswami (2008) the performance of an absorption cycle depends, among other things, on the two materials used for the refrigerant-absorbent pair.
 Desirable characteristics for this pair are:

 Absence of a solid-phase sorbent